The Seattle City Council is considering protecting Seattle’s “Legacy Businesses.”

 Legacy Businesses are spots that hold cultural and historical significance for local communities.

 In Bethesda, Md, the suburb where I grew up, Tastee Diner is considered a legacy business; I spent thousands of teenage hours there talking about Ronald Reagan, music, revolution, international trade, and other grand high school concerns.

 Return to Tastee Diner, 1/20/12

-Today, Tastee Diner is in danger of closing.
-Marriott Inc., which is based in Bethesda, wants to buy the property as they expand their headquarters in downtown Bethesda.
+Today, Tastee Diner is in danger of closing because Marriott Inc. wants to buy the property as they expand their headquarters in downtown Bethesda.

-But I’m also not knee-jerk pro-preservation.
+But you’re not going to find me blocking the bulldozers because I’m also not knee-jerk pro-preservation.
 And I’m definitely not in favor of mandating nostalgia.

 This brings me to the Seattle City Council.
 The council’s call to preserve legacy businesses sounds like a quixotic fight against change.

 Seattle is currently in the throes of anxiety about development (and change), and the Council is thinking about dedicating City dollars to save legacy businesses by “direct[ing] assistance to historic businesses, along with [giving] financial incentives for landlords to keep renting to those businesses.”

 Picking which local businesses are “legacy businesses” is a muddled, subjective exercise in the first place that will raise thorny questions about whose cultural touchstones are being prioritized and whose aren’t.